deepsense-ai/db-ally/docs/concepts/iql.md

 # Concept: IQL

-IQL is a simple language that serves as an abstraction layer between natural language and data source-specific query syntax, such as SQL.
+Intermediate Query Language (IQL) is a simple language that serves as an abstraction layer between natural language and data source-specific query syntax, such as SQL.
 In db-ally, LLM utilizes IQL to express complex queries in a simplified way.

 For instance, an LLM might generate an IQL query like this when asked "Find me French candidates suitable for a senior data scientist position":